 This leads crack cocaine to be about 75 per cent purer than cocaine.
 The effects might be far more intense, and there’s a much larger chance of overdose.

-The quickest way to flood yourself with dopamine is to use more crack.
+The quickest way to flood yourself with dopamine is to use more.
 The hit floods your system with dopamine immediately, and you’re left without the negative symptoms for another fifteen minutes.

 The short-period diminishing effect of crack cocaine allows tolerance to build up very quickly.
-That tolerance builds along with the feelings of withdrawal when you’re not using crack.
+That tolerance builds along with the feelings of withdrawal when you’re not using the drug.

 In a lot of cases, short-term users of crack will experience intense withdrawals to some degree.
 After a while, those withdrawals will disrupt several areas in your life.
 Sleep, emotion, mental illness, and irritation can all be affected.